rajgarg021/llama3-from-scratch/README.md

 # llama3-from-scratch
-Clean inference code for LLaMA-3 with lots of comments explaining every step
+Clean inference code for LLaMA-3 with lots of comments explaining every step and every matrix shape change